HXSecurity/dongtai-deploy/kubernetes/README.md

-#Kubnernetes环境快速部署
+# Rapid deployment of Kubnernetes environment

-## 提前准备
+## Prepare in advance

-- Kubernetes 版本：1.9+
+- Kubernetes version: 1.9+
-- 客户端已经安装kubectl
+- Kubectl has been installed on the client
-- 具备以下操作的授权,可以使用`kubectl auth can-i`验证：
+- You can use `kubectl auth can-i` if you have authorization for the following operations：
     - create secrets
     - create deployments
     - create configmaps